werk85/babel-plugin-angularjs-annotate/README.md

 [![Circle CI](https://circleci.com/gh/schmod/babel-plugin-angularjs-annotate.svg?style=svg)](https://circleci.com/gh/schmod/babel-plugin-angularjs-annotate) [![npm version](https://badge.fury.io/js/babel-plugin-angularjs-annotate.svg)](https://badge.fury.io/js/babel-plugin-angularjs-annotate)

-Fork of [ng-annotate](https://github.com/olov/ng-annotate) for Babel users, with a focus on speed and ES6 support.

-Adds Angular 1.x DI annotations to ES5/ES6 code being processed by Babel, with support for explicit annotations (`/* @ngInject */`), and automatic (implicit) annotation of typical Angular code patterns.
+Babel plugin to add Angular 1.x annotations to your ES5/ES6 code.
+Successor to [ng-annotate](https://github.com/olov/ng-annotate) for Babel/ES6 users.

+* Supports the full set of annotation styles supported by `ng-annotate`
-Fully compatible with ES5, transpiled ES6, and raw ES6 sources.
-Offers significantly reduced build times for projects already using Babel, compared to the standalone ng-annotate tool.
+* Fully compatible with ES5, transpiled ES6, and native ES6.

-This plugin currently supports matching and transforming all of the patterns currently recognized by ng-annotate (explicit and implicit), and passes the relevant portions of ng-annotate's test suite.
+* Offers improved control - Developers can explicitly mark functions and classes for annotation via a prologue directive (`'ngInject'`) or a comment, or allow `angularjs-annotate` to automatically determine which functions to annotate.
+* Can annotate Angular 1.5 components
+* Can annotate ES6 Classes
+* Extensive test suite

 ## Installation

 Use like any other [Babel plugin](https://babeljs.io/docs/plugins/).

 Most users will want to run

 ```sh
 $ npm install babel-plugin-angularjs-annotate --save-dev